Low temperature state in strontium titanate microcrystals using in situ multi-reflection Bragg coherent X-ray diffraction imaging: Discussion

-We would like to connect the structural change below 50 K, with the ferroelectric behavior reported for strained STO from second-harmonic optical measurements \cite{Li2006}.
+A possibility for the structural change below 50 K is ferroelectricity.
+Ferroelectric behavior has been reported for strained STO from second-harmonic optical measurements \cite{Li2006}.
 Li \textit{et al.} reported the emergence of a ferroelectric phase transition in STO thin films depending on temperature and in-plane strain \cite{Li2006}.
 Based on thermodynamic phase models \cite{Li2006,Pertsev2000}, STO thin films can become ferroelectric at 0 K outside the strain range of $-2\times10^{-3}$ to $5\times10^{-4}$ (depending on Landau free energy coefficients), while considering the competing AFD phase.
 Although the strain fields here are not epitaxially induced, the strain tensor values, especially near dislocation cores and impurities ($>|3\times10^{-3}|$), exceed this threshold value.
 Although dislocations can result in other complex phenomena in STO, such as the interaction of dislocation cores with oxygen vacancies \cite{Jiang2011}, dislocations have been shown to stabilize flexoelectric polarization at dislocation cores experimentally and theoretically \cite{Zubko2007}.
 Strain gradients are known to break local centrosymmetry, which can lead to the stabilization of a ferroelectric state in STO.
 If the magnitude of the strain field exceeds the threshold required for a ferroelectric state \cite{Li2006,Pertsev2000}, the strain fields induced by impurities, in the case of crystal B, could also stabilize local polarization.